Effortless Kangaroo Valley Canoe Camping

 Kangaroo Valley is about 2.5 hours from Sydney, but we were starting at Moss Vale, just a short drive away.

-One of the attractions of camping from canoes is their ability to swallow gear.
+One of the attractions of canoe camping is their ability to swallow gear.
 Without the usual thought required for a hike, we loaded everything into a barrel, pack and some dry bags and headed off across Lake Yarrunga behind Tallowa Dam.

 Travis is our canoeing editor, and his enthusiasm for paddling is infectious.
 It was great to have the chance to catch up, explore his stunning local waters, and the perfect weather was a treat.